 Under the ABS program, L 3 Aeromet operates the High

 are premier airborne data collection assets; designated

-as HALO I, HALO II, and HALO III.
+as HALO I, HALO II, and HALO IV.
 The ABS program has

 surveillance missions for the U.S. Department of Defense

 supporting BMD technology development, National Missile